ysycloud/paraGSEA/README.md

   **-s or --sample** *sample sequece number file*

-	 a text file include sample sequence numbers which are extracted from pretreatment stage as input.
+	 a text file include sample sequence numbers which are extracted from pretreatment stage.

   **-r or --reference** *reference data directory*